byu/serf/README.md

 1. Message classes MUST implement `Message.parse(env={})` class method if said message class is to be used as the target object representation of a received message (from ENV hash).
     a.
-Serf::Handler code makes this assumption when it finds an ENV hash that is to be parsed into a message object.
+Serf code makes this assumption when it finds an ENV hash that is to be parsed into a message object.